Race and the Unconscious An Africanist Depth Psychology Perspective on Dreaming

 Valerie Brown, JD, MA, PCC, Co-Director, Georgetown University, Institute for Transformational Leadership, Buddhist Dharma Teacher and Author Hope Leans Forward and Braving Your Way toward Simplicity, Awakening and Peace.

 "Throughout reading this work, I was reminded of my African American grandmother who would look forward to our deceased relatives visiting her because somehow, she knew of the West African belief that people did not truly die until they were forgotten.
 Addressing the long-neglected dream life of people of African descent, Dr. Brewster’s landmark work takes a deep dive into African philosophy and mythology and its relevance to people of the African Diaspora in terms of their culture, psychology, and ultimately their dream life.
 It then weaves it all into the development of psychoanalysis and dream analysis and is nothing short of brilliant, culminating in case material that is fresh and relevant.
-Destined to become a classic, Race in the Unconscious: Dreaming in Color will need to be incorporated into the curriculum of psychoanalytic institutes worldwide."
+Destined to become a classic, Race and the Unconscious will need to be incorporated into the curriculum of psychoanalytic institutes worldwide."

 Dr Kim Arrington, Director of Psychological Services, Garnet Health Medical Center Faculty and Supervisor, Metropolitan Institute for Psychoanalytic Psychotherapy, New York, NY.

 "With great pleasure I endorse Fanny Brewster’s new book on the African psyche.
 She brings a magnifying lens to images on philosophy, mythology, stories, and dreams, that challenges the Eurocentric blindness of African values and its effect on Black people in the Americas.
 I commend the reading of this book to old and new generations in the spirit of balancing social psychic energy and embracing healing in the world."